 With extensive experience at the intersection of advocacy, research and strategic communication, Jill knows what it takes to achieve results for Spitfire’s clients.
 She has a knack for crafting compelling messages and engaging content to spur action on today’s critical issues.

-At Spitfire, Jill designs and executes communication strategies for clients such as The California Wellness Foundation, the Pisces Foundation, and Hope and Heal Fund, a pooled fund to combat gun violence in California.
+At Spitfire, Jill designs and executes communication strategies for clients such as The California Wellness Foundation and Hope and Heal Fund, a pooled fund to combat gun violence in California.
+She partners with advocates fighting for safe drinking water, clean air and healthy oceans.
 She has worked with healthcare advocates across the country to expand access to quality, affordable care through the Robert Wood Johnson Foundation’s Consumer Voices for Coverage initiative.
 Jill also works with the Bill & Melinda Gates Foundation and New Teacher Center on the Better Together: California Teachers Summit, a first-of-its kind event that drew more than 10,000 teachers in its first year.